 I would advise against this because once you have moved to Portugal, you will come across many private property sales where you can get a much better deal.

 So to start with, it may be a good idea to rent a property while you are getting your bearings, so to speak.
 You will find that there are plenty of short-term lets available and if you are looking to buy a property this kind of thing should suit your needs ideally.
-Read more on renting a house in Portugal and tenant rights.
+Read more about renting a house in Portugal.

 Once you are settled, you may want to start looking for a property to purchase (see where to live in Portugal) but you must make sure that you are well prepared as the buying system differs somewhat from elsewhere.